 Facebook, Twitter, Pinterest and Instagram are the main social media platforms that guide most of the traffic from a wide audience.
 Yet, those media platforms have rules, agendas and limitations that can be constricting to certain businesses, people, and viewpoints.
 Whether it is the lack of individuality inherent in these easily recognizable social networks, or simply because the company or cause sees something greater, utilizing a social networking content monitoring system (CMS) platform to create a social network is an intriguing option.

-Here are five of the best social networking CMS platforms available use today.
+Here are five of the best social networking CMS platforms available today.

-In January of 2018, phpFox released its latest and biggest update, phpFox 4.6.0.
+phpFox has been consistently updating and adding new features since it was first released many years ago.
 This tells users that this is a platform that is keeping up with the times and always improving.
 Regardless of how good software is, complacency can hastily become their terminal downward spiral into tech history.

 Therefore, one of the biggest ways phpFox continues to stay afloat is their focus on relevance; which is a theme that is inherent throughout their website and platform design.

 phpFox has a free demo that allows their potential social networking creators to try out their basic service before committing to buying a license.

 The highlights of this system are their affordability, the abundance of features and their user-friendly interface.

 With a one-time fee of their three-tiered system that allows social networkers to choose the capability of their network, such as whether to have video chat, makes it highly affordable.

 The abundance of features makes customization and the ability to make a platform unique easy and accessible.
 Many of these features are available in the first tier of their pricing.

 Last, the user-friendly interface, that has recognizable similarities to Facebook, make it appealing to the eye and recognizable.